smart-wisdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writting a script that prints 'Hello, world'
+Write a script that prints Hello, World